Code-Institute-Submissions/TheMonkees-UXD-Code-Institute/README.md

     3. After filling in the form I clicked the 'Send Request' button again, this time the submission was successful.
 This is noted by the information appearing in the URL.
     4. As a further measure I filled out the form but then removed the @ symbol from the e-mail address.
 As expected the form failed to sumbit due to incorrect formatting of the e-mail address.

+- Testing links betweens pages
+    For this section I tested all of the links between the pages, navigation bar and and links built into the page.
+Testing all of the links resulted in everything linking to another page in the website working as intended by staying within the tab.

+    All links to which the user is directed to another site opened in a seperate browser tab.
+These links include social site and the third-party ticket purhcasing site.

 - Issues discovered while testing and how they were rectified.

     1. Issues number one was that on Microsft Edge jQuery script wasn't being pulled through due to the link not using a secure https connection from the jQuery CDN.
 Since jQuery was loading in, in a mobile view the button to use toggle the navigation wasn't working.
 The issue was rectified by using Googles jQuery API.